Blog posts

 Published:

 I have been investing for over 20 years.
-After learning about the capital asset pricing model and the mutual fund theorem and reading “A Random Walk Down Wall Street” and “Stocks for the Long Run”, I have been more or less consistently investing in low-cost index ETFs such as VTI and VXUS.
-This allowed me to stay in the market during the bottom in March 2009 and not to miss the bull market since then despite some of my colleagues advising me that stocks are overpriced.
+After learning about the capital asset pricing model and the mutual fund theorem, and after reading “A Random Walk Down Wall Street” and “Stocks for the Long Run”, I have been investing in low-cost index ETFs such as VTI and VXUS.
+This allowed me to stay in the market during the bottom in March 2009 and not miss the bull market since then, despite some of my colleagues advising me that stocks were overpriced.
 My kids’ 529 funds have grown about 3 times in nominal value.
-I have been maxing out my 403b, 457b, and Roth IRA contributions and joking I could retire if I choose to.
+I have been maxing out my 403(b), 457(b), and Roth IRA contributions, and joking that I could retire if I choose to.
 Based on theory and experience, I preach the importance of passive investing to students in my finance class.

 2020